 “Sure, it’s possible,” I said.
 “Everything’s possible the first week of school.
 It’s the way college works.
 People move around like they’re playing musical chairs for the first week.
 You can join in too.
-You just need to talk to admissions or your counselor or whoever.
+You just need to talk to admissions or your counselor or whomever.
 I’m sure you can find all this out with a few questions at the Student Center.”

 I told the kid, as I would later tell this Western Civ class was a difficult, college-level course that would prepare them for further study any four-year college or university.
 I expect them to read the texts; participate in discussion; and complete all written work to the best of their abilities.

 He stood there in the lobby of the small classroom building.
 He tried to smile.